-Marriage among the Germans, French, and English, even back then, as now, was actually relatively common (One needs to look at the British Royal family to be reminded of this).
+Marriage among the Germans, French, and English, even back then, as now, was actually relatively common (one only needs to look at the British royal family to be reminded of this).
 This revelation serves only to underscore the absurdity of the "they are different" propaganda.

 Though almost all the characters are fictional, the events depicted in the film really happened.
 And not just in one place.
 And not only on the Western front, either.